bhisaac/5eFP/5eFP-SRD.md

 ### Critical Success

-When you roll the highest possible result on a die while attacking, making an ability check, or resisting a feature, it is called a critical success.
+When you roll the most favorable result on a die while attacking, making an ability check, or resisting a feature, it is called a critical success.
 When this happens, you ignore the DC and consider the roll an automatic success.
 Some game systems have specific rules for critical successes on attack rolls, known as critical hits.
 For example, in 5eFP, rolling a natural 20 on a d20 is a critical hit, ignoring the DC and granting an automatic success.

 Rolling a 95% or higher on a d100 is considered a critical success.
 If a feature in 5eFP awards an expanded critical success range (crit range), subtract 5% from this number for each additional score in the crit range.
 For example, the champion fighter subclass expands your crit range to 19.
 This means rolling a 19 or 20 on a d20 roll is considered a critical success.
 So, an expanded crit range of 19 means a result of 90% or higher on a d100 is considered a critical success.